graphology/graphology-metrics/README.md

 // Simplest way
 const Q = modularity(graph);

-// If community mapping is external to the graph const Q = modularity(graph, {
+// If the partition is not given by node attributes const Q = modularity(graph, {
   communities: {'1': 0, '2': 0, '3': 1, '4': 1, '5': 1}
 });